chauff/cse1500-web-transcripts/Lecture-1.md

 ## Web standards

 ![Web standards](img/L1-web.png)
+<sub>Image sourced from the linked video below.</sub>

 A [video pitch](https://vimeo.com/110256895) by the World Wide Web Consortium, also known as **W3C**: what are Web standards and what makes web standards so important?

 ## Learning goals

-- Describe how web servers and clients interact with each other
+- Describe how web servers and clients interact with each other.
-- Write HTTP messages that request web resources from web servers and understand the responses
+- Write HTTP messages that request web resources from web servers and understand the responses.
-- Describe the different components of URLs and their purpose
+- Describe the different components of URLs and their purpose.
-- Understand and employ basic HTTP authentication
+- Understand and employ basic HTTP authentication.
-- Explain the difference between HTTP and HTTPS
+- Explain the difference between HTTP and HTTPS.

 ## World Wide Web vs. Internet